Monday's Closing Grain and Livestock Futures Prices

 Agri Markets News Review

-The cash cattle market was very quiet on Monday afternoon following the distribution of the new showlists.
-Ready numbers appear to be generally smaller than last week.
-A few of the showlists have been priced around 158.00 in the South, and 248.00 to 250.00 in the North.
-The kill was estimated by USDA at 112,000 head, even with last week, but 6,000 smaller than last year.
+Cattle country was quiet on Monday afternoon following the distribution of the new showlists.
+The new offering appears to be mixed, somewhat larger in the North and smaller in the South.
+Generally speaking, ready numbers continue to be historically tight.
+A few preliminary asking prices have been suggested around 158.00 plus in the South, and 250.00 plus in the North.
+The kill totaled 115,000 head, 3,000 more than last week, but 4,000 smaller than a year ago.

-Boxed beef cutout values were weak on light demand and light to moderate offerings.
-Choice beef was down .65 at 251.14 and select was .42 lower at 244.42.
+Boxed beef cutout values are higher on moderate to good demand and light to moderate offerings.
+Choice boxed beef was up 2.07 at 250.52, and select was 1.43 higher at 244.08.